 In many countries, deaths in care homes account for 30 to 60% of all additional deaths.
 In Canada and some US states, care homes account for up to 80% of all “Covid19-related” deaths.
 In Sweden, deaths in nursing homes plus nursing apartments account for 75% of all deaths.

 Source: Mortality associated with COVID-19 outbreaks in care homes (LTC Covid, May 21, 2020)

 Source: The Covid-19 Nursing Home Crisis by The Numbers (Freopp, June 19, 2020)

 6) Overall mortality

 In countries like the US, the UK, and also Sweden (without a lockdown), overall mortality since the beginning of the year is in the range of a strong influenza season; in countries like Germany, Austria and Switzerland, overall mortality is in the range of a mild influenza season.

 A comparison between the number of coronavirus deaths predicted by the influential model of Imperial College London (no measures or moderate measures) and the actual number of deaths in Sweden shows that the model strongly overestimated the impact of the epidemic:

-Even in countries without a lockdown, the epidemic reached its peak within a few weeks of the outbreak.
-However, many media showed cumulative deaths per day of report (left) instead of daily deaths per day of death (right), falsely implying an ever escalating situation.
+Even in states without a lockdown, the epidemic usually reached its peak within a few weeks of the outbreak.
+However, some reports showed cumulative deaths per day of report (left) instead of daily deaths per day of death (right), falsely implying an ever escalating situation.